Sales Untangled take customer privacy very seriously and this document summarises the key points.

 - To improve our events and services

-- We may periodically send promotional emails about news events, special offers or other information which we think clients may find interesting using the email address which they provided
+- Periodically we may send promotional emails about news events, special offers or other information which we think clients may find interesting using the email address which they provided

-- We may also use information to contact clients for market research purposes.
-We may contact them by email, phone or mail
+- Sales Untangled may also use information to contact clients for market research purposes.
+Where appropriate we may contact them by email, phone or mail

 What rights do clients have?